The Republican case for redistricting reform

 “Redistricting reform is necessary,” Hardister said.
 “For me, it’s about good government.
 It’s about the golden rule: treating others the way you want to be treated.”

 Twenty-six years after President Reagan called for an end to gerrymandering, his fellow Republicans can carry on his legacy and finally establish a common-sense approach to redistricting, ensuring that North Carolina voters have a choice and voice in our elections.
 It would be quite a victory for the people of North Carolina.

-Bob Phillips is executive director of Common Cause North Carolina, a nonprofit and nonpartisan organization dedicated to encouraging citizen participation in democracy.
+Bob Phillips is executive director of Common Cause North Carolina.